binyomen/pwsh-live-doc/README.md

 can now be the webroot of the site.
 Run a static file server like [http-server](https://www.npmjs.com/package/http-server) in the repository's root and point your browser to wherever it says to.

+## Development

+### Adding example topics

+Each group of examples is stored in a script in the `example-scripts` directory.
+Each script should contain examples for a specific topic.
+If you want to add a new topic, you should create a new file.

+### Example script helper functions

+Helper functions for the example scripts can be imported with `Import-Module -Force $PSScriptRoot\..\docgen` at the top of the script.

+#### OutputTitle

+This function is called to generate an HTML `h2` element for your particular example topic.
+You should always put this at the top of your script after importing docgen.

+#### OutputText

+This function takes a string of markdown code.
+This markdown is generated into HTML on the page.

+#### OutputCode

+This function takes a script block.
+The script block should not depend on any state outside of it.
+It will be converted into a string and then run in separate PowerShell processes with `<exename> -c $scriptBlockString`.

+The functions from the util module (e.g. `NewErrorRecord`) will be available within your script block.

+After running the script block against multiple versions of PowerShell, `OutputCode` generates HTML to display the code block as well as a table of outputs from the PowerShell processes, grouped by PowerShell version.

+### HTML generation

+The actual process of generating the site begins with the `generateHtml.ps1` script.
+This script runs all scripts in `example-scripts` to generate their individual `<section>`s and puts the output within the context of an HTML document.

+The bulk of HTML generation occurs in the docgen module, specifically `OutputCode`.

+### Downloading PowerShell packages

+All the code for the package downloader can be found in `downloadPwshPackages.ps1`.

+### Continuous Integration

+All continuous integration is performed by GitHub Actions.
+The configuration files are in `.github\workflows\`.
+The workflows test the code, generate the site, and deploy it to GitHub Pages.